husaab/coviddata/README.md

 # coviddata
-Created a Responsive Bar Chart displaying different COVID data of your choice using JS, HTML, CSS, ReactJS and the D3 Library
+Created a Responsive Graph displaying different COVID data of your choice using JS, HTML, CSS, ReactJS and the D3 Library!

 Check out the link here! https://husaab.github.io/coviddata/